DotSnuk/100-days-of-code/log.md

 **Thoughts**: Proud of today.
 Got the site to store the username/password in a textfile, and I import that to a dictionary when it starts.
 It also updates the textfile and dictionary when a new user is added.
 But I want the status_page function to show if both if the login is successfull and if the account creation is successfull.
 I could use a seperate for the login, and maybe that makes sense.
 Found a method in flask called referrer but that gets me the value of the entire url.
 I just want the last part.
 Could split it, but..
 Just thought of something, if I do split it by '/', and look at the last listpart list[-1]..
 That should get me the last url bit.
+*Quick edit*: Decided against the last part.
+It became to many if's, so I think it looks better to have seperate functions for the create and login status page.

 ### Day #: Month Date, Year